Sushanth37/customer-churn-prediction-ann/README.md

-# Customer Churn Prediction using ANN
+# Customer Churn Prediction using ANN (Deep Learning)

-This project predicts whether a bank customer will churn or stay using an Artificial Neural Network (ANN).
+A deep learning-based project that predicts whether a bank customer is likely to churn or stay using an Artificial Neural Network (ANN).
+The project includes both model training in Jupyter Notebook and a Streamlit web application for real-time prediction.

 ## Project Overview

-This project was first developed in Jupyter Notebook for model training and then extended using Streamlit to create a simple frontend application for prediction.

-The user enters customer details such as:
+Customer churn prediction is important for banks because retaining existing customers is often more valuable than acquiring new ones.
+In this project, customer details are used to predict the probability of churn.

+The project workflow includes:

-- Credit Score
+- data preprocessing
-- Age
+- feature encoding
-- Tenure
+- feature scaling
-- Balance
+- ANN model training
-- Number of Products
-- Credit Card Status
-- Active Member Status
-- Geography
+- model saving
+- frontend development using Streamlit

+## Features

+- Predicts whether a customer will churn or stay
-- Gender
+- Displays churn probability
-- Estimated Salary

-The application preprocesses the input, scales it using the saved scaler, and then uses the trained ANN model to predict the churn probability.
+- Takes user input through a simple Streamlit interface
+- Uses saved trained ANN model and scaler
+- Converts categorical inputs into numerical format before prediction

 ## Technologies Used